 Share Repurchase Program.
-During the six months ended June 30, 2011, we purchased 2.9 million shares of our common stock for a total cost of \$160.0 million pursuant to the authorization made by our Board of Directors in January 2011.
+During the nine months ended September 30, 2011, we purchased 4.3 million shares of our common stock for a total cost of \$240.0 million pursuant to the authorizations adopted by our Board of Directors in January and July 2011.
 On July 25, 2011, our Board of Directors terminated the remaining authority under the January 2011 authorization and approved a new share repurchase authorization of up to \$200.0 million of our common stock.
+As of September 30, 2011, we had \$120.0 million remaining under the July 2011 authorization.
+On October 18, 2011, our Board of Directors approved the purchase of an additional \$80.0 million of our common stock under the previously approved July 2011 authorization, increasing the total available for repurchase to \$200.0 million.
 Share repurchases under this authorization may be made through open market transactions, negotiated purchases or otherwise, at times and in such amounts as management and a committee of the Board deem appropriate; these repurchases may be funded by operating cash flows and/or borrowings under our credit facility.
 This share repurchase program may be limited, suspended or terminated at any time without notice.